Adjusting to motherhood can be challenging, making you feel stuck and miserable. Learn how to get used to life with a baby with these tips.

 More important, I came home feeling proud of ourselves that we did something hard.
 And it was only through making the commitment to just do it.

-The trick is to start small, but start.
-Challenge yourself one notch above your current comfort zone so that you finish thinking, Wow—that was hard.
-But I did it.
+The trick is to start small, but to start.
+Challenge yourself one notch above your current comfort zone so that you finish thinking, Wow, that was hard—but I did it.

-That feeling of accomplishment will not only help you feel more confident, but will help you with adjusting to life after having a baby.
+That feeling of accomplishment will not only make you feel more confident, but will help you with adjusting to life after having a baby.

 4. Accept, don’t resist, the season you’re in

 It seemed like I was trying to rush every minute of life with a baby.
-I had been finding motherhood difficult, and figured that the best way out of this struggle was to speed things up as much as I could.
+I had been finding motherhood difficult, and figured that the best way out of these real-life struggles was to speed things up as much as I could.

 As I say in my book, You Are Enough: